cms-opendata-workshop/workshop2021-lesson-preexercise-cpp-and-root/_episodes/04-root-and-cpp-fill-a-histogram.md

 > ![](../assets/img/tbrowser_screenshot_01.png)
 {: .callout}

+> ## Work assignment: investigating data in ROOT files
+>
+> In the previous episode you generated a file called `tree.root`.
+It has some variables which were stored in a TTree called `t1`.
+Let's explore the variables contained in this tree by using one of the methods available for TTree objects.
+You can find out more about these methods directly from the [ROOT TTree class documentation](https://root.cern.ch/doc/master/classTTree.html).
+>
+> Open the `tree.root` file with ROOT:
+>
+> ~~~
+> root -l tree.root
+> ~~~
+> {: .language-bash}
+>
+> Now, dump the content of the `t1` tree with the method `Print`.
+Note that, by opening the file, the ROOT tree in there is automatically loaded.
+>
+>~~~
+> root [0]
+> Attaching file tree.root as _file0...
+> root [1] t1->Print()
+> ~~~
+> {: .code}
+>
+> Please copy the output this statement generates and paste it into the corresponding section in our [assignment form](https://forms.gle/DDboG1MCcSNRBRHFA); remember you must sign in and <strong style="color: red;">click on the submit button</strong> in order to save your work.
+You can go back to edit the form at any time.
+{: .challenge}

 ## Using a ROOT script

 We could also loop over all the events, create and save the histogram, but also draw the histogram onto a `TCanvas` object and have it pop up, all from a ROOT script and the CINT.

 First, let's copy over our C++ source code into a C++ script.

 ~~~
 cp fill_histogram.cc fill_histogram_SCRIPT.C
 ~~~
 {: .language-bash}

 Next we'll remove the headers at the beginning and even get rid of the `int main` designation, though we keep the curly brackets.

 We'll also define a `TCanvas` object on which we'll plot our histogram.
 After we do that, we "change directory" to the canvas and draw our histogram.
 We can even save it to a `.png` file.

 ~~~
    // Declare a TCanvas with the following arguments